Hector Bianciotti

 Hector Bianciotti (/fr/; 18 March 1930 – 12 June 2012) was an Argentine-born French author and member of the Académie Française.

 Biography

-Born Héctor Bianciotti (/es/, /it/) in Calchín Oeste in Córdoba Province, Argentina, Bianciotti's parents were immigrants from Piedmont, who communicated among themselves in the language of that region but who forbade its use with their son.
-Instead, they spoke Spanish to him.
+Born Héctor Bianciotti (/es/, /it/) in Calchín Oeste in Córdoba Province, Argentina, Bianciotti's parents were immigrants from Piedmont.
+They communicated with each other in the language of that region,Piedmontese, but forbade its use with their son, instead speaking Spanish to him.
 Bianciotti began his study of French in 1945.
 He arrived in France in 1961 and completed his French naturalization in 1981.
 In 1982, he stopped writing in any language but French, his favourite.

 Bianciotti was elected to the Académie Française on 18 January 1996 to Seat 2, succeeding André Frossard.

 He died in Paris on 12 June 2012 at the age of 82.